fromage-fraser/dd-gui/README.md

 To uninstall the GUI, you can simply type:

 `lua uninstallPackage("DD_GUI")`, use the built-in `ugui` alias, or use Mudlet's graphical package manager.
 The GUI copies any legacy downloaded content into the profile-owned `DD_GUI_Content` directory before removal when needed.
-To safely uninstall and reinstall the latest remote package, use `reinstallgui`; it lets the alias return, waits three seconds between the two operations so Mudlet can finish removing the old package, then installs from the canonical `.mpackage` URL and reports the installed package version.
-The handoff uses profile-level named timers and install/uninstall events so the reinstall callback survives removal of the old package.
+To safely uninstall and reinstall the latest remote package, use `reinstallgui`.
+It first downloads the package to a local staging file, waits for the download-complete event, then schedules the uninstall and installs that completed local file after Mudlet has had time to remove the old package.
+The handoff uses profile-level named timers and event handlers, retries transient download or install failures, accepts a reinstall of the same version, and reports either the installed package version or the actual failure.
+Downloaded custom content is not removed.

 ## Layout controls